jyee/k8s-hpa-demo/README.md

 The Datadog Agent is installed as a DaemonSet.
 DaemonSets are like pods, but they have the special feature that Kubernetes will run one DaemonSet per node.
 This means we can guarantee that for every node, there will be a Datadog Agent running.

 Give a brief run through of the Datadog Agent YAML.
 Note that the RBAC is baked into this file.
+(TODO: add Kube State Metrics support to this file)

 Copy `datadog-agent.yaml` to `my-datadog-agent.yaml` and add your API key to the new file.
 Then apply it.